bevyengine/bevy-website/content/news/2022-04-15-bevy-0.7/index.md

 _You_ know Entity A and Entity B are different entities at runtime.
 But Rust's borrow checker has no way to know that at compile time!
 I'm sure you can imagine game development scenarios that would benefit from having mutable access to multiple components at the same time.
 This borrow checker restriction was a common pain point and the workarounds were ... not fun (using scopes to ensure conflicting accesses are dropped, copying data, re-querying things, etc).

-Fortunately, **Bevy 0.7** introduces a brand new set of apis to save the day!
+Fortunately, **Bevy 0.7** introduces a brand new set of APIs to save the day!

 ```rust
 fn system(mut query: Query<&mut Transform>, entities: Res<SomeEntities>) {